College of Health and Human Sciences

 School of Health Sciences

 Jennifer L. Hinton, Ph.D., LRT/CTRS, FDRT completed her Bachelor of Science degree in Recreation and Leisure Studies with an emphasis in Therapeutic Recreation from Kent State University and a Master of Science degree in Recreation and Park Administration with an emphasis in Outdoor Therapeutic Recreation from Indiana University.
 She holds a PhD in Parks, Recreation, and Tourism Management with an emphasis in Recreation Therapy from Clemson University.
 Jennifer is currently employed as Associate Professor, Program Director, and Clinical Coordinator of the Recreational Therapy degree program at Western Carolina University.
 Her primary responsibility, along with her colleagues, is to ensure excellent educational opportunities for the majors and pre-majors in the undergraduate program.
 This includes teaching courses, structuring curricula, and providing service to persons with disabilities and other professionals in the region.
 To do this, she collaborates closely with a wide variety of professionals on and off campus to improve her and her students' knowledge base.
 For example, we work collaboratively with the HIGHTS program providing a service to youth with behavioral health diagnoses.
 Providing service to the University at large, and the profession, can happen more readily with these collaborations.
-Jennifer is deeply committed to professional involvement and is currently serving as the chair of the Quality Internships Subcommittee for the American Therapeutic Recreation Association Qualified Provider team.
+Jennifer is deeply committed to professional involvement and is currently serving as President Elect of the American Therapeutic Recreation Association.
 She presents regularly at state, regional, and national workshops.

 I have a wide variety of teaching interests.
 Along with overall curriculum development, my specific interests in nature and adventure-based applications provide a unique pathway for many students in the Program.

-My research interests vary, but typically focus on curricular and credentialing aspects of the profession.
-I have also recently co-published on the use of dogs in therapy.
+My research interests vary, but typically focus on curricular and credentialing aspects of the profession, including clinical preparation.
+I have also co-published on the use of dogs in therapy.